suyash95/Queuelib/README.md

 # Queuelib

-This is basic rabbitmq library, which pushed data to directly on queue or to an exchange.
+This is basic rabbitmq library, which pushed data directly to queue or to an exchange.
 It makes use of a singleton type connection, i.e once connection got established, same connection handler will be used for the lifetime of the app to publish messages to queue.

 # How to use